 They will work on transnational policy capacity building, and on the development of transnational analytical and governance tools, resulting in improved and adopted policies for the future energy and environmental sustainability of freight transport in central European FUAs.

 On February 7th took place the transnational webinar on SUMPs and SULPs with the aim to improve the skills of Public Administrations on SULP development and on freight mobility planning in functional urban areas (FUAs).
-Webinar recordings are available here.
+See the webinar and download the presentations!

 University of Maribor

-Taking into consideration the EC’s ambitious goal to obtain CO2 free city logistics by 2030 and the fact that by 2050 82% of Europeans will live in cities, it is necessary to consider urban freight issues in a new perspective – that of Functional Urban Areas (FUAs).
+Taking into consideration the European Commission's ambitious goal to obtain CO2 free city logistics by 2030 and the fact that by 2050 82% of Europeans will live in cities, it is necessary to consider urban freight issues in a new perspective – that of Functional Urban Areas (FUAs).

 Institute for Transport and Logistics Foundation Italy Lead partner